 Further information about the Foundation Year can be found by

-- Architectures & Operating Systems (20 credits)
+- Architectures & Operating Systems

-- Principles of Programming (20 credits)
+- Principles of Programming

-- Threats and Attacks (20 credits)
+- Threats and Attacks

-- Physical Computing (20 credits)
+- Physical Computing

-- Secure Systems and Products (20 credits)
+- Secure Systems and Products

-- Cyber Security Architecture and Operations (20 credits)
+- Cyber Security Architecture and Operations

-- Cyber Security Management (20 credits)
+- Cyber Security Management

-- Cyber Security and Cryptography (20 credits)
+- Cyber Security and Cryptography

-- Ethical Hacking (20 credits)
+- Ethical Hacking

 Optional modules (select one):

-- Industrial Work Experience (20 credits)
+- Industrial Work Experience

-- Low-level Tools and Techniques for Cyber Security (20 credits)
+- Low-level Tools and Techniques for Cyber Security

-- Emerging Technologies in Cyber Security (20 credits)
+- Emerging Technologies in Cyber Security

 Learning & Teaching

-A student-centred approach to learning and teaching is encouraged through the use of a broad range of teaching strategies, including: lectures, tutorials, seminars, technical labs, reflective blogs, individual and group projects, further enhanced by real world case studies and guest lectures from industry experts and supported by our Moodle virtual learning environment.
+A student-centred approach to learning and teaching is encouraged through the use of a broad range of teaching strategies, such as technical labs and individual and group projects.
+This is further enhanced by real world case studies and guest talks from industry experts, and supported by Teams and Moodle, our virtual learning environments.

-Due to the nature of the programme, practical labs and workshops are key to developing students’ technical understanding and abilities, underpinned by solid theoretical foundations.
-Students are expected to further develop their knowledge and understanding through directed self-study and independent learning time -- in addition to the timetabled delivery -- so as to develop a professional portfolio of project work and software artefacts as they move into graduate employment, for example through blogging and on GitHub.
+Due to the nature of the programme, online and campus-based practical workshops are key to developing students’ technical understanding and abilities, underpinned by solid theoretical foundations.
+Students are expected to further develop their knowledge and understanding through directed self-study and independent learning time - in additional to the timetabled delivery - so as to develop a professional portfolio of project work and software artefacts as they move into graduate employment.

-Students are supported academically and pastorally by the Programme Team, led by the Programme Director and supported by Year Tutors.
-Their work is supported by the Personal Tutor team within the School, who provide a point of contact for general academic and pastoral issues.
+Students are supported academically and pastorally by the Programme Team, led by the Programme Director.
+Each student is also appointed a Personal Tutor from within the School, who provides a point of contact for general academic and pastoral issues.
 Students are also supported by Student Coaches; the Student Coach role is for current 2nd, 3rd year and Master’s students who provide peer support in Modules.

 Employability & Careers

-On successful completion of this degree programme, there are also further taught postgraduate study options across computing and information systems here at Cardiff Met, as well as research and PhD programmes
+On successful completion of this degree programme, there are also further taught postgraduate study options across computing and information systems here at Cardiff Met, as well as research and PhD programmes.

 Entry Requirements & How to Apply